morloc-project/morloc/docs/effects.md

 histogram :: [Num] -> PDF
 ```

-But this still does not capture the fact a file was created.
+But this still does not capture the fact that a file was created.
 More clearly,
 imagine a robotic function that calculates a movement vector from the original
 position, moves the robot, and then returns the new position.
 The signature
 might be: